HL7/emedicinal-product-info/input/pagecontent/core-epi-structure.md

 - **Type 2 ePI documents** support creating the narrative content and now includes product information.
 However, it does not include structured clinical use information.
 - **Type 3 ePI documents** support creating the narrative, product information, and structured clinical use information.

+**Table 1 Overview of resources, ePI use cases for each resource, and ePI document types**
 **FHIR Resource**|**ePI Use Case**|**Type 1**|**Type 2**|**Type 3**
 :-----:|:-----:|:-----:|:-----:|:-----:
 List|List of related ePI documents; e.g., list of Summary of Product Characteristics (SmPC), Package Leaflet, package artwork/mockups, and Annexes for a given medicinal product.|x|x|x